-Chronic open-angle glaucoma; In the early stages of diabetic retinopathy, the doctor can only observe and perform periodic examinations of the retina.
-Controlling the blood sugar rate is key.
+Chronic open-angle glaucoma; In the early stages of diabetic retinopathy, the doctor can only observe and perform periodic retina examinations.
+Controlling the blood sugar rate is critical.

 Photocoagulation (use of laser)

 The laser application is very safe and effective.
-To achieve an adequate treatment several laser applications are necessary.
-The main purpose of the laser is to prevent the progression of the nonproliferative form to the proliferative form of retinopathy.
+To achieve an adequate treatment, several laser applications are necessary.
+The primary purpose of the laser is to prevent the progression of the nonproliferative form to the proliferative state of retinopathy.
 In the case of maculopathy, laser, depending on the degree of involvement of the macula, can improve vision.

 Laser treatment – Laser Retinopathy – Treatment of Maculopathy

 The most important thing is that all diabetic patients are examined by an ophthalmologist, even when the vision is good.
-The fact of seeing directly does not mean that the retina is in perfect condition.
+Seeing directly does not mean that the retina is in perfect condition.
 The doctor can find and notice changes in advanced retinopathy without the patient’s knowledge.
 This is the best time of treatment, when indicated, to preserve vision.
-Prevention is key in diabetes.
+Prevention is critical in diabetes.

 What will be the floats?

 Occasionally, you may see some dark spots walking from side to side in your field of vision.
-When you are looking at a clear screen, for example, a white wall, these points may be more visible, it seems like they are floating in front of your eyes, actually they are inside.
-These points are small opacities in the transparent vitreous gel that we all possess in the eye.
+When looking at a transparent screen, for example, a white wall, these points may be more visible; it seems like they are floating in front of your eyes.
+They are inside.
+These points are small opacities in the transparent vitreous gel we all possess in this regard.

-These dark spots may have other shapes, such as hair, spider, etc. These symptoms are common in the population, especially in myopic patients undergoing cataract, eyes that had inflammation or intraocular trauma.
+These dark spots may have other shapes, such as hair, spider, etc. These symptoms are common in the population, especially in myopic patients undergoing cataracts, eyes that had inflammation, or intraocular trauma.

-Should I be in constant ophthalmologic review if I have floaters?
+Should I be in the constant ophthalmologic review if I have floaters?

 The patient with floaters should be examined (fundus) in the following situations:

-- If you notice floating spots and has never been examined before.
+- If you notice floating spots that have never been discussed before.

 - If he never noticed and noticed the appearance of floats suddenly.

-- If you see floating spots, it has been examined before, but you have noticed the appearance of new spots.
+- If you see floating spots, it has been discussed before, but you have noticed the formation of new places.

 - If you have been operated on the eye (surgery), even for so long, and see the beginning of floats.